Buckshot (rapper): Biography

 In 1999 Black Moon released their second album War Zone.
 It was their first full-length album in more than 5 years.
 Featuring guest appearances from Q-Tip, Busta Rhymes, M.O.P., Heather B. and produced by Da Beatminerz, the album sold over 200,000 units and was met with strong reviews.
 Blake's solo album, The BDI Thug, was released later that year but to mediocre reviews.

 In July 2002, Duck Down ended its two-year search for a new distribution deal, inking a three-year contract with Koch Distribution.
 Boot Camp Clik released their second full-length album The Chosen Few.
 The album sold over 60,000 copies, making it one of Duck Down's most successful releases.
 In 2004 Black Moon returned with Total Eclipse.
 The album peaked at #47 on the Top R&B/Hip-Hop Albums and ranked #23 for Independent Albums charts.

-Blake and North Carolina-based producer 9th Wonder (of Little Brother and Justus League) collaborated to release Chemistry in summer 2005 to positive reviews.
+Blake and North Carolina–based producer 9th Wonder (of Little Brother and Justus League) collaborated to release Chemistry in summer 2005 to positive reviews.
 This album was a part of Duck Down's 'Triple Threat Campaign', preceded by Sean Price's Monkey Barz and followed by Tek & Steele's Smif 'n' Wessun: Reloaded.

 Boot Camp Clik returned in summer 2006 with The Last Stand.
 With an all-star cast of producers (Pete Rock, Da Beatminerz, 9th Wonder, Large Professor, Marco Polo, Illmind, Coptic, Sic Beats and Ken BB), it was a critical success and marked the return of the entire Boot Camp Clik for the first time in several years.
 In addition, Black Moon released, Alter The Chemistry, laced with 1970s influenced rhythms and samples it takes a new approach to Chemistry.

 In April 2008, Buckshot and 9th Wonder released their sophomore studio album, The Formula.
 In September same year, Blake was hospitalized after suffering a series of seizures.
 His business partner, Friedman, said he had just returned from a three-week tour through Europe prior to the episodes.
 After a short hospitalization, he was released and returned to performing and recording.

 Buckshot and KRS-One also released an album together called Survival Skills on September 15, 2009, via Duck Down Records.
 Its first single "Robot", produced by Havoc, was released on iTunes on May 5, 2009.

 During 2010s, Blake has released the third album with 9th Wonder, The Solution (2012), Backpack Travels (2014) with DJ P-Money from New Zealand, and the fourth Black Moon album titled Rise of da Moon (2019), which is his recent project to-date.

 Personal life

 Blake is a Muslim, and his Muslim name is Ḥanīf aṣ-Ṣiddīq حَنيْف الـصِّدِّيْق.
 He can also speak Arabic.
+On November 3, 2024 Blake was reportedly the victim of a recent assault in Flatbush, Brooklyn.
+This is an ongoing investigation.